Salah Zulfikar: 1980s: another career peak

-1990s: TV massive success
+1990–1993: TV massive success and final roles

-Zulfikar's career was revitalized by his cheerful, good-natured performance in The Family of Mr Shalash (A'elat El Ostath Chalash) miniseries of 1990, it was an Egyptian and pan-Arab success, the series which later became one of Egypt's television classics, is considered one of Zulfikar's most successful television works of his career.
-His final theatre role was in The Earthquake (El Zelzal) (1990), a drama based on Mustafa Mahmoud's book with the same name achieving critical and financial success.
+Zulfikar's career was revitalized by his cheerful, good-natured performance in The Family of Mr Shalash miniseries aired in Ramadan holy month in 1990, it was an Egyptian and pan-Arab success, the series which later became one of Egypt's television classics, is considered one of Zulfikar's most successful television works of his career.
+Following the success in television, Zulfikar was back to films in 1991, he starred in the crime thriller Wicked Game (1991) by Henry Barakat, the film was a commercial success.

-Back to box-office in 1991, Zulfikar starred in the crime thriller Wicked Game (Lu'bat Al Ashrar) (1991) by Henry Barakat, the film was a commercial success with mixed critical reviews.
-He starred in the TV movies; Anything but my Daughter (Ela Ibnaty) (1992) written by Ihsan Abdel Quddus, and Minister in Plaster (Wazir fel Gebs) based on Fathy Ghanem's story in 1993, and both films earned him critical praise.
-His next and final villain role was El Hag Abdel Rahim, the drug dealer in the commercial hit; Flames of Vengeance (Laheeb Al-Intiqam), an action thriller alongside Nour El-Sherif and Lebleba.

-Final roles

-In television, Zulfikar's final role was the lead in The Final Return (El-Awda El-Akhira), aired on Egyptian television for the first time in 1993.
-In the same year, he acted in Road to Eilat, Nader Galal's The Terrorist and Ashraf Fahmy's Five-Star Thieves.
-These were Zulfikar's final cinematic roles.
-He appeared in a special appearance as Admiral Fouad Mohamed Abou Zikry, the Commander-in-chief of the Egyptian Navy in the war drama Road to Eilat (El Tareek ela Eilat).
-He played the role of Dr. Abdelmoneim the head of the family which the terrorist decided to hide in his house in The Terrorist (El Irhabi) which he couldn't continue filming.
-Zulfikar played the lead in Five-Star Thieves (Losoos Khamas Nogoom) as Galal Suleiman, an honest bank director dealing with a major fraud.
+He starred in several TV movies, his final television role was the lead in El-Awda El-Akhira, aired on Egyptian television for the first time in 1993.
+In the same year, he appeared in a special appearance as Admiral Fouad Mohamed Abou Zikry, the Commander-in-chief of the Egyptian Navy in the war drama television film Road to Eilat.
+He played the role of Dr. Abdelmoneim in The Terrorist by Nader Galal, which he could not continue filming.
+Zulfikar shared the lead in Ashraf Fahmy's Five-Star Thieves as Galal Suleiman, an honest bank director dealing with a major fraud.
 All three films were released posthumously in 1994.